Frequently Asked Questions

 With reusable systems, your ongoing costs are minimal:

-- Seeds: $1-5 per tray depending on variety
+- Seeds: $1 to $5 per tray depending on variety

-Total: $2-6 per tray.
-Your reusable mediums last months, so no ongoing medium costs like with disposable options.
+Total: about $2 to $6 per tray.
+Your reusable mediums last months, so there are no ongoing medium costs like with disposable options.

 Where can I sell microgreens?